hasebems/namihey/readme.md

 "namihey" is a music description language being developed mainly for use in Live Coding.
 The main feature of namihey is the ability to specify tones by a gradation with a movable-do.
-It is written in python and output to MIDI by the mido library.
+It is written in python and output to MIDI by the pygame library.